henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 The long established [Cljs-time](https://github.com/andrewmcveigh/cljs-time) is similar to Deja-fu in that it also wraps the goog.date API.
 I'm not measuring that here, but I would expect to see similar results.

 # Motivation

+So it seems like Deja-fu giving you a trade off with "good enough date/time library, that's very lightweight" vs a "complete date/time library that's heavier".
+My feeling is that cljc.java-time is not meaningfully heavier and that `light` date/time libraries are often heavy on developer time, bugs or both.

 In my own experience of developing Clojurescript web applications with cljc.java-time, I haven't see any performance problems - I'm already using Clojurescript and React so there's